feixuxi/Ventilator/software/design/GUI_architecture.md

-The GUI talks to the Cycle Controller over the serial bus, sending commanded values of ventilation mode and ventilation parameters, and receiving current sensor readings as well as a “breath id” value that is used to establish breath boundaries for computing per-breath signals.
+The GUI talks to the Cycle Controller over the serial bus, sending commanded values of ventilation mode and ventilation parameters, and receiving current sensor readings as well as a "breath id" value that is used to establish breath boundaries for computing per-breath signals.

 The state of the GUI is encapsulated in a State Container object, which